 source/target/canvas). - They do not swap ping-pong buffers.

-- They execute their compute pipeline and dispatch workgroups directly.
+- They execute their compute pipeline before the base scene render.

 - They share the same command encoder and submit queue as render passes.